Running Count Vs True Count

 Player Advantage Graph

+The player advantage graph shows your advantage as a percentage of your bet.
+For example, when your advantage is 1.00 percent and you make a $20 bet, your average win on that bet will be 20 cents.
+Not a huge advantage by any means!
 You have an advantage when the graph goes above zero, as indicated by the solid black horizontal line.
-The dashed horizontal Running Count Vs True Countpurple line - - - - - - - represents the basic strategy player edge for a typical good 6-deck game, -0.6 percent.
+The dashed horizontal purple line - - - - - - - represents the basic strategy player edge for a typical good 6-deck game, -0.6 percent.
 The player advantage graph is centered on the dashed purple line; it is equally likely to be above or below this line.
 Thus, you play at a disadvantage more than half the time.

-True count vs running count blackjack The player advantage graph is shown solid for the first 4.5 decks and dashed for the remaining 1.5 decks.
+The player advantage graph is shown solid for the first 4.5 decks and dashed for the remaining 1.5 decks.
 This is because most casinos shuffle when there are 1.5 decks remaining.
 That means you will not have any opportunities to make bets in the dashed portions of the graph.

 You can place a bet only at the end of each round.
 At an uncrowded table, maybe 12 or so cards are dealt in each round, on average.
 Therefore, I've spaced the card number labels at the bottom at intervals of 12.
 These represent (approximately) the intervals at which you can place bets.